fterdal/ttp-summer-2025/assignments/07-React2.md

 ### BONUS

+- [ ] implement a "clear" button on the new book form that wipes it clean
 - [ ] implement a search feature on the book list page
 - [ ] on the book details page, see a list of reviews
 - [ ] on the book details page, there's a form you can fill out that adds a new review